 Step back in time with local historical items including various displays and memorabilia.

 Some of the items on display include antique bric-a-brac, photographic display, numerous household and farming utensils of settlement days, 1850 wedding gown, marine curios, relics from ships that once sailed in the area, mineral display, shell collection and paintings by renowned artist GJR Conolan.
-Open from September to May, 11 to 3 daily, it is possible to access the Museum by appointment outside of opening hours, by arrangement.
+Open from September to May, 11am to 3pm daily, (could change due to COVID restrictions) it is possible to access the Museum by appointment outside of opening hours, by arrangement.